mbrock/klatch/README.md

 that we should be able to upgrade the complex user-facing parts of the system without disturbing the simple IRC communication.

-We also use an architecture similar to what's called ``event sourcing'' in some circles, meaning that a simple log of events is the ``source of truth,'' instead of a structured database.
-Booting a client involves bringing it up to speed by ``replaying'' the event log.
+We also use an architecture similar to what's called *event sourcing* in some circles, meaning that a simple log of events is the "source of truth," instead of a structured database.
+Booting a client involves bringing it up to speed by "replaying" the event log.
 This is a somewhat experimental technique, but we think it is compelling.

 ## Dependencies